NVlabs/MaskLLM/README.md

 ## 2. Run MaskLLM with Megatron-LM 🚀🚀🚀

-The following section provides an example for MaskLLM-LLaMA-2/3 on a single node with 8 GPUs.
-The LLaMA model will be shard across 8 GPUs with tensor parallelism, taking ~40GB per GPU for end-to-end training.
+The following section provides an example of MaskLLM-LLaMA-2/3 on a single node with 8 GPUs.
+The LLaMA model will be shared across 8 GPUs with tensor parallelism, taking ~40GB per GPU for end-to-end training.

 ### 2.1 Docker Image

 Docker is required for Megatron-LM.
-We use the official PyTorch docker image [``pytorch:24.01-py3``](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-01.html) from NVIDIA NGC as the base image.
-If you can not use docker, please refer to the [official setup instructions in Megatron-LM](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#setup).
-Run the following command to download & start the docker container and mount your home directory.
+Please install docker with `sudo apt install docker.io` and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) following the official instructions.
+We use the docker image [``pytorch:24.01-py3``](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-01.html) from NVIDIA NGC as the base image.
 ```bash
 docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v $HOME:$HOME -it --rm nvcr.io/nvidia/pytorch:24.01-py3
 ```